agrofate/agrofate/README.md

 1. The Weather Company API for daily and hourly weather forecast;
 2. IBM Cloud Foundry for database connection and requests;
-3. and IBM Db2 for data storage across the entire environment and application.
+3. IBM Db2 for data storage across the entire environment and application.

 ## Long description